How many clicks should it take to drive an app install? Should it take 100? 500? 1,000? 1,000,000?

 Smart marketers can protect themselves by:

 - Monitoring click volume and CTI ratio in the Fraud Console.
-If there are low conversion rates and high CTI ratios, they request an improved conversion rate and/or blacklist offending site IDs to prevent misattribution.
+If there are low conversion rates and high CTI ratios, they request an improved conversion rate and/or blocklist offending site IDs to prevent misattribution.

 - Consulting the Kochava Traffic Index report (for free each quarter) to see which partners are ranked high for correlation.